How to Measure Brand Awareness Online

 Discover 9 effective ways to measure brand awareness and what metrics tell you about your marketing efforts.

-Brand awareness (sometimes also called brand recall) is the extent to which a target audience can remember your brand: its products and services, visual identity, messaging and values.
+Brand awareness (sometimes also called brand recall or brand equity) is the extent to which a target audience can remember your brand: its products and services, visual identity, messaging and values.

 We don’t ask for an adhesive bandage, but a “bandaid”, and we don’t search for things online, we “google” them.
 If your brand name has replaced the name of the product or service itself, then you can be sure you’ve made it, but how can you determine the level of your brand awareness before this stage?